Client Profile

 With Anunta’s structured migration strategy, the client is set to experience a seamless transition to Windows 11 while enhancing security, compliance, and operational efficiency across its global operations.

-- 100% Compliance Readiness: Ensures continued Microsoft support and adherence to security standards post-Windows 10 EOL.
+- 100% Compliance Readiness: Ensures continuous Microsoft support and adherence to security standards post-Windows 10 EOL.

-- 500+ Users Migrated So Far: Enabling employees with an enhanced, modern desktop experience.
+- 500+ Users Migrated So Far: Enabled with an enhanced and modern Windows 11 desktop experience.

-- Enhanced Security: Advanced Windows 11 security features protect against modern cyber threats.
+- Enhanced Security: Implementation of advanced Windows 11 security features for robust protection against modern cyber threats.

-- Up to 30% Performance Improvement: Faster boot times, reduced latency, and improved system efficiency.
+- Performance Improvement up to 30%: Anticipated faster boot times, reduced latency, and improved overall system efficiency.

-- Increased Productivity & Collaboration: Features like virtual desktops, snap layouts, and Microsoft Teams enhance user experience.
+- Increased Productivity & Collaboration: Leveraging Windows 11 features like virtual desktops, snap layouts, and Microsoft Teams to enhance user experience and collaboration.

-- Optimized Resource Utilization: Better memory management and efficient system resource allocation.
+- Optimized Resource Utilization: Improved memory management and more efficient allocation of system resources